Whisperstream vs Aqua Voice

 At a glance

 Whisperstream is a $29-once, on-your-PC dictation app for Windows.
 Aqua Voice is an $8-per-month cloud app for Mac, Windows, and iOS.
-If you want literal transcription and audio that stays on your machine, Whisperstream is the closer fit.
-If you want LLM-driven phrasing cleanup and cross-platform reach, Aqua stays the better answer.
+If you want literal transcription by default and audio that stays on your machine, Whisperstream is the closer fit.
+If you want always-on LLM rewriting of every sentence and cross-platform reach, Aqua stays the better answer.

 - Pricing